tytydraco/yessleep/out/Call_0989_for_a_long_time_not_a_good_time.md

 “Fuck off, Barmy!”
 Mason yelled.

 The old, dishevelled gentleman wore a matching waistcoat and corduroy trousers, as if he were either attending a funeral or preparing to perform amateur magic.
-And knowing Barmy Barry, it may well have been both at the same time.
+And knowing Barmy Barry, it may well have been both.
 I was actually relieved to see him.
 Relieved to be drawn back into the real world and forget, for a second, the unsettling nature of the phone call.

 “What are you boys doing in here?” the grumbling man mumbled as he walked towards our cubicle.